neogeny/late/README.md

 ### About name choice

-The names of what **Late** exports are chosen to be explicit where it matters, and to not get in the way of the visuals of a declaration.
+The names of what **包 Late** exports are chosen to be explicit where it matters, and to not get in the way of the visuals of a declaration.
 In particular, ``__()`` was chosen to interfere the least possible with reading a function declaration (``late()`` is another name for it, and ``__`` is seldom used in Python code).

-At any rate, **Late** is so simple and so small that you can apply any changes you like and use it as another part of your code instead of installing it as a library.
+At any rate, **包 Late** is so simple and so small that you can apply any changes you like and use it as another part of your code instead of installing it as a library.

 ### How does it work?